 Hi, I'm Omoshola.

 I work on the seam between what AI can do and what institutions can trust.
-The interesting questions in agentic systems have stopped being about capability — the open ones are about accountability.
+Day to day that means supply chain and financial systems: I work as a Kinaxis supply-chain subject-matter expert, building AI-enhanced predictive planning and supplier-risk intelligence for operations where a wrong recommendation has real cost.
+The interesting questions in these systems have stopped being about capability.
+The open ones are about accountability.
 Whether an autonomous decision can be replayed.
 Whether a model's memory belongs to the user or the vendor.
 Whether a regulator can independently verify what happened, three years after it happened, without the original operator in the room.
+The work I do spans three layers that have to hold together: specialist models that go deep in a single domain instead of wide across many, the infrastructure that gives those models lasting memory and a verifiable identity, and a settlement layer that turns every decision involving value into a record anyone can independently replay.

 Most of what I build, write, and review lives in that gap.
 The writing is about what the gap actually looks like in code; the work is the long version.